 Are you on the Plateau of Sustainability?

-At some point, continuous growth and learning becomes more than a habit; it becomes a part of you, a part of your very nature, your character.
+At some point, continuous growth and learning become more than a habit; it becomes a part of you, a part of your very nature, your character.
 And this is when sustainability is achieved.
 You can calmly and confidently keep on carrying on!

 And somewhere along the way, something truly magical happens.
 We become humble and wise, and our hearts are moulded to those of a servant.
 We take pleasure in learning, never assuming we know it all.
 In this place, we can truly serve our patients, our clients and our professional community.
 Here we can grow and mentor others, share our knowledge and experience, and for the first time really contribute to a greater cause.

 7 tips to fight the Dunning-Kruger Effect

 Level up at the Vet Rehab Summit 2022